-There are multiple ways you can look at planning, and each can be applied in one way or another, to each Horizon.
+There are multiple ways you can look at planning, and each may apply to each Horizon.
 Here are a few that have been applied over the years.
 I’m sure there are others.

 Then there’s Adaptive Planning.
 The very word “Agile” implies change or flexibility.
 Priorities change.
 Needs change.
 So we have to Adapt.
-Agile will constantly be looking at what is going to deliver the highest value, and striving to work on that next.
+Agile will continuously be looking at what is going to deliver the highest value and striving to work on that next.

 Then there’s the combination of Both.
-In this type, Iterative and Adaptive planning are combined simultaneously.
-Priorities set repeatedly, based on the latest available information.
+In this type, Iterative and Adaptive planning are combined.
+Priorities are repeatedly set, based on the latest available information.

 To get feedback, the Agile Business Analyst forms communication between a lot of different folks within or external to the organization.

 Identify the customer.
-Most often of course, this is the primary individual or group who needs to be consulted.
+Most often, of course, this is the primary individual or group who needs to be consulted.
 They may be internal – associated with some support process within the organization.
 Or External, classically represented in retail as the buyer of a product.
-It may be a group too broad to really handle, especially for retail.
-So often, this is done through a lead person, or a group that serves as the voice of the customer.
+It may be a group too broad to handle, especially for retail.
+This is often performed by a lead person or a group that serves as the voice of the customer.

 Partners are groups that, for one reason or another, are on your side.
-But because they’re dealing with things which your organization may not directly see, they can be a great source of information that can inform some of your initiatives.
+Because they deal with things that your organization may not directly see, they can be a great source of information that can inform some of your initiatives.

-Investors are often the self appointed experts.
-They can be very much for you.
-Or they can turn against you.
-Managing their expectations in certain environments can be the difference between success and failure of the initiatives.
+Investors are often self-appointed experts.
+They can be for you, or they can turn against you.
+Managing their expectations in specific environments can be the difference between the success and failure of the initiatives.

-Subject Matter Experts – Often your internal sources.
+Subject Matter Experts are your internal sources.
 These should know the issues better than anyone.
-It is important to see them embracing the changes, as often they are the Customer.
+It is essential to see them embracing the changes, as often they are the customer.
 Other times, they are responsible for some of the technical requirements necessary for success.

-Regulators – The legal environment is often the motivation for change.
-And at times this forces an artificial priority.
-For example, if the IRS comes up with some new regulation concerning one of your company’s business practices, it becomes very important to meet those demands.
-Your Board does not want the embarrassment of an IRS negative finding.
+Regulators, or the legal environment, is often the motivation for change.
+They may force an artificial priority.
+For example, if the IRS comes up with some new regulations concerning one of your company’s business practices, it becomes crucial to meet those demands.
+Your Board does not want the embarrassment of an IRS adverse finding.

 Agile Analyst Activities